benoitc/erica/INSTALLING.md

 ## Python

 See [Jan's CouchApp repo](http://github.com/janl/couchapp) for the latest Python action.
 Currently we're working to get a common set of specs.
 We have the Ruby specs but they are a bit clumsy with all the shelling out.
 I'm thinking of doing a set of JSON specs that either language can execute with a lightweight runner.
-We'll just do integration tests, at the command-line level, so each language can set about porting it's peers unit tests if there are implementation questions.
+We'll just do shared integration tests, at the command-line level, so each language can set about porting it's peers unit tests if there are implementation questions.